DreamVB/MyLinksXE/README.md

-# MyLinksXE
+# MyLinksXE2
 A Free Opensource Bookmarks Manager

 ## About
-MyLink’s XE is a free and opensource program made in Lazarus to store all your favourite bookmarks or recent you visit all in one place.
+MyLink’s XE2 is a free and opensource program made in Lazarus to store all your favourite bookmarks or recent you visit all in one place.

 ## Features